 When you spend most of your time on the east coast of the United States it’s easy to feel like you may be alone in having never been to North Carolina’s Outer Banks.
 It’s common to see round oval shaped stickers on cars with “OBX” in big black letters in the center as a badge of honor having vacationed there.
 This elbow-shaped area of islands is full of adventure.
-But what to expect on Ocracoke Island in the Outer Banks for a first time trip?
+But what should you expect on Ocracoke Island in the Outer Banks for a first time vacation there?

 Ocracoke is a 16-mile long barrier island that is part of The Outer Banks, a series of barrier islands off the east coast of North Carolina.
 Since they’re small the easiest way to get there is in a vehicle or private boat, unless you’re able to charter a small “puddle jumper” plane.
 For purposes of this post I’m going to discuss arriving by car, which is the most popular way to travel there.